 You can fill in the following fields:

 - Choose a standard message;

 - If needed you can modify the message;

 - In case you want to see all the story, click “Show all messages”;

 As you configure this field, click Save, and the customer will get your message at his email.

 How to Add Tax Rules in PrestaShop 1.7.5

-When you work for international market, you need to take into account the taxes that exist in each country one way or another.
-And instead of entering the tax percentage each time manually, you can easily create tax rules in PrestaShop 1.7.5 which will be automatically applicable to this or that country or region.
+When you work for the international market, you need to take into account the taxes that exist in each country one way or another.
+And instead of entering the tax percentage each time manually, you can easily create tax rules in PrestaShop 1.7.5 which will be automatically applied to this or that country or region.

 Let’s start.
 As you logged in to your admin panel, go to International section, click on Taxes -> Tax Rules tab.

 Here you will see the list of all tax rules you have created and used.
 To create a new one, press the Add new tax rules group.
 You’ll get to the following form first, where you need to enter its Name and click Enable.
 Then press Save and stay.